Veronicaa29/Tema_Python/README.md

 - All CLI operations are executed in separate threads so the CLI interface is not blocked.
 - Input and output structure is validated with Pydantic.
 - The database used is `operations.db` (SQLite).
-- The API project is designed for extensibility and follows microservice best practices.